-For six years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
-The UN Office for the Coordination of Humanitarian Affairs estimates that there are as many as 700,000 internally displaced persons spread across government and SPLM-N controlled territory in the two states, while more than 253,000 people have fled to South Sudan and 41,600 to Ethiopia.
-The government of Sudan prohibits access to South Kordofan and Blue Nile and continues to systematically obstruct aid from reaching vulnerable civilians.
-During July the UN Independent Expert on the human rights situation in Sudan reported that despite a significant decline in fighting during the first half of 2017, recurring armed conflict continues to pose a serious threat to civilians in Darfur, South Kordofan and Blue Nile.
+For more than six years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
+The UN Office for the Coordination of Humanitarian Affairs estimates that there are as many as 700,000 internally displaced persons (IDPs) spread across government and SPLM-N controlled territory in the two states, while nearly 280,000 people have fled to neighboring countries.
+The government of Sudan prohibits access to South Kordofan and Blue Nile and systematically obstructs aid from reaching vulnerable civilians.
+Despite a significant decline in fighting during 2017, recurring armed conflict poses a threat to civilians in Darfur, South Kordofan and Blue Nile.

 During 2016 the African Union (AU) High Level Implementation Panel (AUHIP) for Sudan proposed a Roadmap agreement to help end the conflicts in Darfur, South Kordofan and Blue Nile.
 Despite the Sudanese government and a number of rebel groups, including the SPLM-N, signing the Roadmap, the parties failed to agree on a permanent cessation of hostilities.
-On 2 July President Omar al-Bashir extended a unilateral ceasefire for Darfur, Blue Nile and South Kordofan until 31 October 2017.
-On 31 July the SPLM-N declared a unilateral ceasefire until 31 January 2018.
+On 4 January President Omar al-Bashir further extended a unilateral ceasefire for Blue Nile and South Kordofan states until 31 March 2018.
+The SPLM-N's unilateral ceasefire is currently due to expire on 31 January 2018.

-Civilians in Darfur continue to face the threat of recurring inter-communal violence, as well as attacks by the SAF and Rapid Support Forces (RSF), a pro-government militia.
-Heavy clashes in Jebel Marra, North Darfur, between the government and the Sudan Liberation Army-Abdul Wahid led to the displacement of over 140,000 civilians during 2016.
-As of December, a total of 2.7 million people were still displaced in Darfur.
-On 3 May 2017 the Sudan Liberation Army-Minni Minnawi and the Justice and Equality Movement extended their unilateral ceasefire for an additional six months.
-During May the AU and UN reported that the overall security situation in parts of Darfur remains precarious due to activities of militia groups.
+Civilians in Darfur continue to face the threat of recurring inter-communal violence, as well as possible attacks by the SAF and Rapid Support Forces, a pro-government militia.
+As of December 2017, a total of 2.1 million people were still displaced in Darfur.
+During May the AU and UN reported that the security situation in parts of Darfur remains precarious due to activities of militia groups.
 However, according to the UN Refugee Agency, a growing number of refugees and IDPs are gradually returning to Darfur.

-Since its deployment in Darfur in 2008, UNAMID has been unable to provide adequate protection to civilians.
-Sporadic inter-communal violence and SAF operations contribute to the risk of further mass atrocity crimes.
-The alleged use of chemical weapons and attacks on UN peacekeepers constitute war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
-While the overall level of violence in Darfur has decreased in recent years, several areas, especially Jebel Marra, still require a robust peacekeeping presence.
+Since its deployment in Darfur in 2008, UNAMID has been unable to consistently provide adequate protection to civilians.
+Sporadic inter-communal clashes and SAF operations contribute to the risk of recurring armed conflict.
+Attacks on UN peacekeepers constitute war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
+While the overall level of violence in Darfur decreased during 2017, several areas, especially Jebel Marra, still require a robust peacekeeping presence.

-International pressure is necessary to ensure that the government of Sudan upholds its Responsibility to Protect and is held accountable for perpetrating mass atrocity crimes in South Kordofan, Blue Nile and Darfur.
+International pressure is necessary to ensure that the government of Sudan upholds its Responsibility to Protect and is held accountable for mass atrocity crimes previously committed in South Kordofan, Blue Nile and Darfur.

-Following a UNSC referral, in June 2005 the International Criminal Court (ICC) opened an investigation into the situation in Darfur.
-Between 2007 and 2014 the ICC issued arrest warrants for three Sudanese government officials, including multiple warrants for President Omar al-Bashir on charges of war crimes, crimes against humanity and genocide.
-The ICC also issued arrest warrants for one pro-government and two anti-government militia leaders.
+Following a UNSC referral regarding the situation in Darfur, between 2007 and 2014 the International Criminal Court (ICC) issued arrest warrants for three Sudanese government officials, including multiple warrants for President Omar al-Bashir on charges of war crimes, crimes against humanity and genocide.
+The ICC has also issued warrants for one pro-government and two anti-government militia leaders.
 None of the indictees have been surrendered to the Court and the Chief Prosecutor of the ICC has repeatedly criticized the UNSC for failing to meaningfully assist in their arrest.

 On 29 June the UNSC adopted Resolution 2363, which extended UNAMID's mandate until 30 June 2018.
-The resolution emphasized the need to hold perpetrators accountable and that the government of Sudan "bears the primary responsibility to protect civilians within its territory and subject to its jurisdiction, including protection from crimes against humanity and war crimes."
-The Council mandated a phased reduction of the military component of UNAMID by 44 percent and the police component by 30 percent over the next twelve months.
+The Council mandated a phased reduction of the military component of UNAMID by 44 percent and the police component by 30 percent.